Synixe/Documents/rules.md

 ## 3.3 - Reposting
 Reposting content that you have previously posted is not allowed and may be removed by a moderator.

+## 3.4 - Use of Memes
+1. #memes is to be used as a place to post media content that is unrelated to converstations happening in other channels.
+2. Repeatedly posting content in violation of any rule under Section 3 will result in a minimum one week ban from #memes or the applicable channel.

 <hr/>

 # Rule 4 - Cheating and Exploiting